 Other times you’ll need to invest in travel size bottles and jars.
 It helps to take the time to track how much product you use over the course of a week, because it’s easy to overestimate the amount you need.

 My 3.4 oz Humangear Gotoobs hold enough shampoo and conditioner for at least 2 weeks of daily shampoos, so I could actually save space by using a 1.7oz container for a week-long trip.
 The same goes for facial creams.
-You can get some truly tiny travel containers on Amazon–just right for the tiny amount of eye cream you’ll use over the course of a week.
+You can get some truly tiny travel containers on Amazon–just right for the teeny amount of eye cream you’ll use over the course of a week.

 Some favorite travel hacks for packing skincare include using contact cases for small amounts of liquid, and pre-soaking cotton pads in toner and storing in a plastic baggie.

 Ideally, you should be able to fit all these mini containers in a TSA approved quart size bag. (if you’re not quite there, ask if you can add a couple items to the baggie of a lower maintenance travel companion).
-Beyond the appeal of packing light, being able to carry-on all your skincare means you won’t be scrambling for difficult-to-find replacements when a checked bag is inevitably lost or delayed.
+Beyond the appeal of packing light, being able to carry-on all your skincare means you won’t be scrambling for difficult-to-find replacements when a checked bag is lost or delayed.

-2Consider bringing your own soap
+2Consider bringing your own bath soap

 Hotel soaps are almost always scented, and frequently drying.
 Those of us with sensitive skin wouldn’t even consider washing our faces with it, but even using it on your body can result in skin irritation.